DNA Storage and Quality

-OGT provides high-quality products and services for accurate disease analysis.
+OGT provides high-quality products for accurate disease analysis.
 Our CytoSure range of aCGH products provide the complete solution for clinical genetics research.
 A wide range of arrays are available for research into cytogenetics, molecular genetics, cancer and pre-implantation genetic screening (PGS).
 In addition, we offer sensitive DNA labelling kits, automation solutions and class-leading analysis software.

 Anchordoquy, T. J. and Molina, M. C. (2007) Cell Preservation Technology, 5(4), 180